How to become an employer of choice

 4. Offer interesting and challenging work

-Another important step toward becoming a preferred employer is offering a challenging but manageable workload.
+Another important step to become a top employer is offering a challenging but manageable workload.
 Achieving this blend may look different depending on the role or team member.

 Keep these questions in mind when you're evaluating your employees' workload: